wal-co/Planet-Lander-Python-1/README.md

 # Updating settings.py
 I have hard-coded screen height and width into the game.
 If you find the options to be ill suited to your screen, change the constants with in this file
+I have hard-coded screen height and width into the game.
+If you find the options to be ill suited to your screen, change the constants within this file

 I also have included a "difficulty" setting if you find it to easy or hard to land on the planets safely.
+I also have included a "difficulty" setting, if you find it too easy or hard to land on the planets safely.

 # Playing the Game
 The goal of the game is to safely land your Lander on the surface of another planet, having to fight the planet's pull of gravity so that you do not crash.